jimmyli123/choose-your-hotel/readme.txt

-Implemented login page, but need to create a navigation bar with logout option.
+// Next goal

+Update 06/24/2021:
+Allow user to upload one image to Add Hotel page.
+Next Goal: to allow uploading multiple images.

 Update: Added logout functionality and an Add Hotel page.
 Next up is designing the page to add a hotel and what details to add.